oysteijo/simd_neuralnet/examples/README.md

 So, yes, it can do a prediction, however it won't be anything meaningful.

-So, the next line (`neuralnet_initialize(...)`) will initialize some random weights such that the values propageted through the net does neither vanish or explode.
+So, the next line (`neuralnet_initialize(...)`) will initialize some random weights such that the values propagated through the net does neither vanish or explode.
 The function `neuralnet_initialize()` takes in a pointer the neural network structure, followed by a string array describing the initialization method to be used.
-Calling `neuralnet_initalize( nn, NULL );` will pick resonable initialization methods, based on the activation function of each layer.
+Calling `neuralnet_initalize( nn, NULL );` will pick reasonable initialization methods, based on the activation function of each layer.

 However, it is not able to do training with this neural network yet.
 The next line is then setting a loss function.
 A loss function is the function that will be use for the optimization of the parameters of the neural network.
-This is therefore necesarry before we can do any training of the neural network.
-We have settled for "binary_crossentropy" in this case, which is nice for classifications with sigmout output activations.
+This is therefore necessary before we can do any training of the neural network.
+We have settled for "binary_crossentropy" in this case, which is nice for classifications with sigmoid output activations.
 (There is actually a mathematical reason for this good match.
 Try to find the derivative of the loss function and the derivative of the output activation.
 If you do that mathematical exercise, you will see the beauty.)